Mutual-exclusion critical section for protecting shared resources between tasks.

 |

-Release the critical section.
+Release one level of ownership of the critical section.

 - Return values